 - No built-in Bluetooth.

 Canon 70D was launched in July 2013, while Canon 80D came into the market in February 2016.
 Both are Digital Single Lens Reflex (DSLR) cameras and have APS-C sensors.
-Both of the cameras sport Canon EF mount lenses and come equipped with the unique technology of optical viewfinder.
+Both of the cameras sports Canon EF mount lenses.

-Apart from these features, the two cameras have a weather-sealed body, which makes them more climate-durable and increases their lifespan.
+Apart from these features, the two cameras have a weather-sealed body, making them more climate-durable and increasing their lifespan.
 The duo also comes equipped with a swivel touchscreen for a seamless display experience.

-Confused which one to choose?
-To help you make an informed decision regarding which camera to buy, here’s a detailed comparison of Canon 70d vs 80d.
+Are you confused about which one to choose?
+To help you make an informed decision regarding which camera to buy, here’s a detailed comparison of Canon 70d vs. 80d.

 What Are The Differences?
 A Comparison Of Canon 70D Vs 80D

-In this article, we have reviewed both models and compared them with respect to their physical characteristics, sensors, connectivity as well as other important features.
-Keep reading to understand the difference between the two best-selling DSLR cameras from Canon and choose the one that suits you best.
+This article reviewed both models and compared their physical characteristics, sensors, connectivity, and other essential features.
+So keep reading to understand the difference between the two best-selling DSLR cameras from Canon and choose the one that suits you best.

 1. Body Design And Built Comparison